 A sound liberal arts education includes study in the humanities, the natural sciences, and the social sciences.
 To prepare its students adequately in the liberal arts, then, Hillsdale College asks that they fulfill certain academic requirements in these areas.

 Among the courses required of Hillsdale students in the core curriculum are the following: Classical Logic and Rhetoric, Great Books in the Western Tradition, Great Books in the British and American Traditions, The Western Heritage, The American Heritage, and The US Constitution, as well as courses in philosophy, theology, the natural sciences, the social sciences, and the fine arts.

 Hillsdale College’s liberal arts education and vibrant campus community help students form a foundation for the rest of their lives.
 A Hillsdale education is more than the study of what is good, true, and beautiful; it is in the practice of these things that education comes to life.

 Beautiful campus and facilities

 Students of the natural sciences can pursue their interests at the College’s G.H.
 Gordon Biological Station, a 685-acre field research laboratory located in the northern part of Michigan’s Lower Peninsula.
-For students interested in politics and history, the College’s Allan P. Kirby, Jr. Center for Constitutional Studies and Citizenship in Washington, DC, holds classes and provides support for students participating in the Washington-Hillsdale Internship Program.
+The College’s Allan P. Kirby, Jr. Center for Constitutional Studies and Citizenship in Washington, DC, holds classes and provides support for students participating in the Washington-Hillsdale Internship Program.

 Vibrant student life

 Visiting Hillsdale College is the best way to experience the many unique elements of this undergraduate community, the highlights of which include a picturesque campus, an ambitious and active student body, and friendly, dedicated faculty and staff.
-Schedule a campus visit online at hillsdale.edu/admissions/visit.
+Schedule a campus visit online at hillsdale.edu/visit. n

 • Every student signs The Honor Code, committing to participate fully in the mission of the College: “A Hillsdale College student is honorable in conduct, honest in word and deed, dutiful in study and service, and respectful of the rights of others.
 Through education the student rises to self-government.”